SQLCipher for Android FIPS

 SQLiteDatabase.openOrCreateDatabase(databasePath.getAbsolutePath(), password, null, null, hook);

-Note that if the license code is not properly applied, your application will receive not authorized or SQLITE_AUTH (23) errors.
+If the license code is not properly applied your application will receive not authorized or SQLITE_AUTH (23) errors.

 Check FIPS Mode